 Regarding the potential of SDN to redesign automotive network infrastructure, some are hopeful.
-In recent years, SDN has established itself as a dependable method of net- work management.
-OpenFlow is used by SDN (software- defined networking) to communicate across the control and data planes.
+In recent years, SDN has established itself as a dependable method of network management.
+OpenFlow is used by SDN (softwaredefined networking) to communicate across the control and data planes.
 The versatility of SDN performs admirably in VANET applications.
 Ad hoc wireless networks of the present are centralised, rigid, and unprogrammable.
 Applying SDN principles to VANETs is one option to ease the restrictions placed on them.
 Network organisation, new V2V and V2I services, and easier network management are all benefits of VANET networks, which are built on SDN.
 The disconnectivity brought on by vehicle movement is reduced by the SDNVN architecture, and overall connectivity is enhanced.
 Three key components of an SDN-integrated VANET are described in the sections that follow (Figure 3).

-Fig. 3 Structure of SDVN.

-- Appropriate path: More precise routing decisions can be made with SDN in VANET.
+Appropriate path: More precise routing decisions can be made with SDN in VANET.
 Data flow may slow down or get crowded in VANET settings.
 When all nodes seek to take the shortest path, some nodes get incredibly crowded.
-The controller can restart the process that is currently executing as soon as it recognises one of the aforementioned instances, improving the network's efficiency and lowering blockages. - Channel/frequency: Different wireless interfaces or adjustable radios are now available thanks to SDN integration in VANET (e.g., cognitive radios).
+The controller can restart the process that is currently executing as soon as it recognises one of the aforementioned instances, improving the network's efficiency and lowering blockages.

+Channel/frequency: Different wireless interfaces or adjustable radios are now available thanks to SDN integration in VANET (e.g., cognitive radios).
 The controller will decide on the fly, for example, in the case of the radio interface.
 It enables the run-time selection of radio frequencies for various sorts of traffic.
+In this endeavour, emergency services are the main priority.

+Figure 3 Methodological approach of the present study

-In this endeavour, emergency services are the main priority. - Transmission power: The success of your VANET de- pends on your ability to select the appropriate energy level and transmission range for your wireless interfaces.
+depends on your ability to select the appropriate energy level and transmission range for your wireless interfaces.
 A controller in a VANET scenario gathers data from moving objects about their immediate environment (wireless nodes).
 The information gathered can be used to calculate the number of vehicles on a route or the space between them.
-The controller adjusts to the requirements of each node to maximize packet delivery.
+The controller adjusts to the requirements of each node to maximise packet delivery.